-Key words: Process Architectures, Autonomic Systems, Reflexive Systems, Computer Vision Systems.
+Keywords: Autonomic Systems, Computer Vision Systems, Process Architectures, Reflexive Systems.

-The PRIMA project has developed a data-flow architecture based on dynamically assembled federations [37][35].
-This model builds on previous work on process-based architectures for machine perception and computer vision [33][53], as well as on data flow models for software architecture [55].
+The PRIMA project has developed a data-flow architecture based on dynamically assembled federations [28][42].
+This model builds on previous work on process-based architectures for machine perception and computer vision [40][57], as well as on data flow models for software architecture [59].
 Processes are launched and configured to observe the entities and relations that define situations.
 This approach provides an architecture in which reflexive elements are dynamically composed to form federations of processes for observing and predicting the situations that make up a context.

 As context changes, the federation is restructured.
 Restructuring the federation enables the system to adapt to a range of environmental conditions and to provide services that are appropriate over a range of activities.